armory/docs/content/en/scale-agent/install/install-spin.md

 **Kubernetes account**

-Add your Kubernetes account configuration:
+Add your Kubernetes account configuration.
+This account should not exist in Clouddriver.

 ```yaml
 apiVersion: v1